vercel/next.js/docs/testing.md

 }
 ```

-`jest --watch` will rerun tests when a file is changed.
+`jest --watch` will re-run tests when a file is changed.
 For more Jest CLI options, please refer to the [Jest Docs](https://jestjs.io/docs/cli#reference).

 **Create your first tests**